thunderbird/developer-docs/add-ons/updating/historical-overview/legacy-to-modern.md

 ### Migration strategy

 The last step is to move all preferences into [browser.storage.local.*](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/storage/local) and update all WebExtension scripts to no longer use the [LegacyPrefs](https://github.com/thunderbird/webext-support/tree/master/experiments/LegacyPrefs) Experiment.
-The [webext-support repository provides the `preference.mjs` module](https://github.com/thunderbird/webext-support/tree/master/modules/preferences), which can be used as a drop-in replacement for the [LegacyPrefs](https://github.com/thunderbird/webext-support/tree/master/experiments/LegacyPrefs) Experiment.
+The [preferences.mjs](https://github.com/thunderbird/webext-support/tree/master/modules/preferences) module can be used as a drop-in replacement for the [LegacyPrefs](https://github.com/thunderbird/webext-support/tree/master/experiments/LegacyPrefs) Experiment.
 Add the following to the top of your background script:

 ```javascript
 import * as prefs from "preferences.mjs";